-Moadon Yeladim is not only an informal, summer-camp-like environment; nor is it exclusively an "academic" after-school program.
-This unique program blends learning and community building in a "Kids' Club" format, where children engage in content designed specifically to help foster a sense of belonging and build Jewish identity.
-The afternoon is structured to allow children the opportunity to play together, eat a snack together (provided by Kavana), and learn through games, stories, the arts, and discussion.
+Moadon Yeladim blends elements of a more "academic" after-school program with an informal and fun summer-camp-like environment.
+This "Kids' Club" format is designed specifically to help foster a sense of belonging and build Jewish identity.
+Each Moadon Yeladim afternoon is structured to allow children the opportunity to play together, eat a snack together (provided by Kavana), and learn through games, stories, the arts, and discussion.

 There are two primary curricular threads: Hebrew and Judaics.

 Hebrew Literacy: Children will be exposed to reading, writing, speaking, and listening in Hebrew.
 Kids walk away from Moadon Yeladim with a foundation in conversational Hebrew, and the ability to read/decode a text.